netmindz/AuroraDrop-LXP/README.md

 ## Latest Updates

+0.0.5
+* Experimental network streaming support (slow).
+* Additional kalideoscope and effects patterns.
+* New and tweaks to test patterns.

 0.0.4
 * Fixes
-* Additions to testing web interface
+* Additions to testing web interface.
 * Tweaks to test patterns.

 0.0.3